TRANSFORMING SERVICES FOR QUALITY - 2024/5

 |Examine opportunities to overcome resistance and barriers to change in practice.

 C - Cognitive/analytical

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to incite curiosity and a passion for improving the quality of care delivery.
-This will reflect the programme and School's learning and teaching strategy to create dynamic, effective and caring health professionals.
+The learning and teaching strategy is designed to: Incite curiosity and a passion for improving the quality of care delivery.
+This will reflect the programme and School's learning and teaching strategy to create dynamic, effective and caring health & social care professionals.
 It will facilitate this through the use of blended learning and increasingly e-learning.
-The aim is that this module will be offered either as a blended learning module of as a full e-learning experience, to meet the individual learning needs of students.

 The learning and teaching methods include:

 - Independent study